 We also suggest that you read first the school’s written statement which explains in detail why it could not offer a place at the school and how the admission arrangements were applied.

 When you arrive at the hearing, the Clerk of the panel will meet you in the waiting area and take you to the room being used for the hearing.

 The Chair will invite everyone present to introduce themselves.
-The panel will be three local people who are volunteers and totally independent of NST.
+The panel will be three people who are volunteers and totally independent of Nishkam School Trust.
 Some have direct experience in education, others are known as lay members.
 All panel members have been trained before they can sit on appeal panels.